Accessing and Managing Financial Data

 )

 To download other time series, we just have to look it up on the FRED website and extract the corresponding key from the address.
 For instance, the producer price index for gold ores can be found under the PCU2122212122210 key.
-The tidyquant package provides access to around 10,000 time series of the FRED database.
-If your desired time series is not included, we recommend working with the fredr package (Boysel and Vaughan 2021).
+If your desired time series is not supported through tidyfinance, we recommend working with the fredr package (Boysel and Vaughan 2021).
 Note that you need to get an API key to use its functionality.
 We refer to the package documentation for details.

 Setting Up a Database